pyeventsourcing/eventsourcing/README.md

 ## Usage

 Start by opening a new Python file in your favourite editor, or start a new project in your favourite IDE.
+To create a working program, you can either type or copy and paste the following code snippets into a single Python file.
+Feel free to experiment by making variations.
+If you installed the library into a Python virtualenv, please check that your virtualenv is activated before running your program.

-#### Define an event sourced domain entity
+#### Step 1: define a class of event sourced entity

 Write yourself a new event sourced entity class, by making a subclass of 'EventSourcedEntity' (from module